benvarela/citation_counter/README.md

 * Not all metadata field may be populated for every paper.
 For more information, review the [technical documentation](https://docs.openalex.org/api-entities/works/work-object#grants)

 #### Scimago
-* SJR values are only available for journals and book collections
+* SJR values are only available for journals and book collections.
+Quartile values are dependent on an existing SJR value.
-* Due to the method of look up, journals will only be found if the name extracted using the three prior APIs matches exactly the name stored in the Scimago database.
+* Due to the method of look up, data is only found if the journal name extracted exactly matches the journal name stored in the Scimago database.
 Unfortunately, this is not guarunteed.